SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-09-misconception-4-will-parts-made-by-different-teams-fit-together-by-magic.md

 *Example Feature Teams*

 If we're using modern programming practices (TDD, Continuous Integration, trunk-based development, etc.), changing to an organizational design using feature teams *may* reduce the coupling between teams a bit.
 But not to zero.
 In fact, we should *not* try to reduce team-to-team coupling to zero unless our goal is team "productivity" instead Product Development agility.
+> We should *not* try to reduce team-to-team coupling to zero unless our goal is team "productivity" instead Product Development agility.

 ### Doesn't XYZ Technical Approach (This Year It's Microservices) Eliminate The Need For Teams To Work Together?